dysphie/nmrih-door-protect/README.md

 ## Installation
-0. (Optional) Update to Sourcemod 1.11.6826 or higher.
-This is recommended as it fixes some collision problems.
+1. Update to Sourcemod 1.11.6826 or higher
-1. Grab the latest ZIP from [releases](https://github.com/dysphie/nmrih-door-protect/releases)
+2. Grab the latest ZIP from [releases](https://github.com/dysphie/nmrih-door-protect/releases)
-2. Extract its contents into `addons/sourcemod`
+3. Extract its contents into `addons/sourcemod`
-3. Refresh your loaded plugins (`sm plugins refresh` or `sm plugins load nmrih-door-protect`)
+4. Refresh your loaded plugins (`sm plugins refresh` or `sm plugins load nmrih-door-protect`)

 ## CVars